klange/nyancat/README.md

 Debian and Ubuntu provide the nyancat binary through the `nyancat` package.
 A `nyancat-server` package is provided to automatically setup and enable a nyancat telnet server upon installation.
-I am not the maintainer of these packages, please direct any questions or bugs to the relevant distribution's bug tracking system.
+I am not the maintainer of these packages;
+please direct any questions or bugs to the relevant distribution's bug tracking system.